 Fred Burke (born Thomas Kamp) was born May 29, 1893, in Mapleton, Kansas.
 He was said to be an above-average student who regularly attended Sunday school.
 Burke’s first criminal act occurred at age 17 when he was involved in a land-fraud scheme with a traveling salesman.
 In order to escape prosecution he fled to Kansas City, Missouri.
-He would move around joining various gangs and a stint in the army, but it was his move to Chicago that landed him in Al Capone’s gang.
+He would move around joining various gangs and a even served a stint in the army, but it was his move to Chicago that landed him in Al Capone’s gang.

 A battle between Capone and Bugs Maron’s gangs broke out in late 1928.
 Leading to February 14, 1929, when Burke and his men lured seven people from Moran’s gang to a garage on Clark street.
 Dressed as police, they entered the garage and executed the Moran gang members.

 The only survivor was a German Shepherd named Highball.
 He belonged to John May and was found chained & trapped under a beer truck.
 Highball was so distraught after the massacre he was “put down.”